Muchiri-cmd/Javascript_DSA/README.md

 # Learning_javascript
-A repository containing learning exercises for javascript
+A repository containing learning exercises for basic,intermediate and project algorithms in Javascript